OfflineIMAP/offlineimap.github.io/gsoc.md

 * Open minded.
 Well, I guess... ,-)
 * Teaching experience.
 * Confidenciality of all our private exchanges.
-* I'll provide you a response to each question.
+* Intend to reply to each request.
 The response might not always be what you expect but you won't be left at the side.

-#### What I'll mostly expect from you
+#### What we'll mostly expect from you

 * Mistakes.
-Did I already say you'll make mistakes? *:-)*
+Did we already say you'll make mistakes? *:-)*
 * Keep alive :-D
 * **Show** you're still alive
 * Do your home-work